dr4ke616/Bugsense-Symbolicater/README.md

 - Right click the build and click "Show in Finder".
 - Right click the build and click "Show package contents".
 - Go into the "dSYMs" folder.
 Inside it will be a file called [AppName].app.dSYM.
-- Make note of the file path to this file (or just copy it to somewhere that is easier to access).
-- You now have the necessary file, you can run the Python script now.
+- You now have the necessary file

 Dependencies:
 - Python v2.7.2 or higher